soumyaveer/soumyaveer.github.io/_posts/2017-01-10-books-i-loved-most-in-2016.markdown

 reader to think more creatively about the design flaws in products.
 - - -
 ### **Thinking Fast and Slow** by _Daniel Kahneman_
-‘Cognitive Psychology’, ‘Cognitive Biases’, ‘Halo Effect’, ‘Anchoring Effect’, ’Hedonic Psychology’.
+_Cognitive Psychology_, _Cognitive Biases_, _Halo Effect_, _Anchoring Effect_,
+_Hedonic Psychology_.
 Oh my god!
 What in the world is happening here?
 This is exactly how you will NOT feel while reading this book.
 Yes, I said not!

  After reading _Thinking Fast and Slow_ you will truly be able to understand how choices are made by us in our professional or personal lives.
 There are a lot factors influencing our decisions.
-In this book Dr. Kahneman takes us on a tour of _Human Irrationality_ and introduces us to two main systems at work. _System 1_ which is fast, intuitive and emotional.
-'System 2' which is slower and more logical.
+In this book Dr. Kahneman takes us on a tour of _Human Irrationality_ and introduces us to two main systems at work. _System1_ which is fast, intuitive and emotional. _System2_  which is slower and more logical.
- Complete the phrase “bread and ....” - that’s System 1 at work.
+ Complete the phrase “bread and ....” - that’s _System1_ at work.
- Count the occurrences of letter ‘a’ in the next page - that is our System 2.
+ Count the occurrences of letter ‘a’ in the next page - that is our _System2_.
  Dr. Kahneman talks about all the topics mentioned above from _Human Irrationality_ to _Hedonic Psychology_ in a very interesting and conversational tone.
 This book is not only full of information but also contains lot of practical life case studies.